Israel strikes near Gaza’s largest hospital after accusing Hamas of using it as a base

 On Saturday, the Israeli military released grainy images showing tank columns moving slowly in open areas of Gaza, apparently near the border, and said warplanes had bombed dozens of Hamas tunnels and underground bunkers.

 The escalation ratcheted up domestic pressure on Israel’s government to secure the release of some 230 hostages seized in the Oct.
-7 rampage, when Hamas fighters stormed from Gaza into nearby Israeli towns and gunned down civilians and soldiers.
+7 rampage, when Hamas fighters from Gaza breached Israel’s defenses and stormed into nearby towns, gunning down civilians and soldiers in a surprise attack.

 Desperate family members met with Netanyahu on Saturday and expressed support for an exchange for Palestinian prisoners held in Israel.

-Hamas’ top leader in Gaza, Yehia Sinwar, said the Palestinian militant groups “are ready immediately” to release all hostages if Israel releases all of the thousands of Palestinians held in Israeli prisons.
+Hamas’ top leader in Gaza, Yehia Sinwar, said Palestinian militants “are ready immediately” to release all hostages if Israel releases all of the thousands of Palestinians held in its prisons.
 Rear Adm.
 Daniel Hagari, an Israeli military spokesman, dismissed the offer as “psychological terror.”

 Netanyahu told the nationally televised news conference that Israel is determined to bring back all the hostages, and maintained that the expanding ground operation “will help us in this mission.”
 He said he couldn’t reveal everything that is being done due to the sensitivity and secrecy of the efforts.